Overview

 * Nurse Formulary prescriber V100

-* Desirable: Experience managing a team; working with older people including chronic disease management; ability to undertake clinical audit and produce reports.
+* Experience of working with older people including chronic disease management of long‑term conditions

-Disclosure and Barring Service (DBS) This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and requires submission for DBS check.
+Disclosure and Barring Service Check: This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and a DBS submission will be necessary to check for any previous convictions.

-Certificate of Sponsorship Applications from job seekers who require UK Skilled Worker sponsorship are welcome and will be considered alongside all other applications.
-See UK Visas and Immigration guidance for details.
+Certificate of Sponsorship: Applications from job seekers who require current Skilled Worker sponsorship to work in the UK are welcome and will be considered alongside other applications.
+For information visit the UK Visas and Immigration website.

 #J-18808-Ljbffr